Aleut language: Consonants

 The palato-alveolar affricate and uvular stop are pronounced with strong aspiration.

 Attuan labial fricative is pronounced voiced or devoiced.

 Voiceless approximants and devoiced nasals are preaspirated.
-The preaspiration of approximants causes very little friction and may pronounced more as a breathy voice.
+The preaspiration of approximants causes very little friction and may be pronounced more as a breathy voice.
 The preaspiration of devoiced nasals starts with a voiceless airstream through the nose and may end voiced before a vowel.
 The preaspiration feature is represented orthographically with an h preceding the given sound.
 For example, a devoiced, preaspirated labial nasal would be written hm.

 Voiced approximants and nasals may be partly devoiced in contact with a voiceless consonant and at the end of a word.

 The voiceless glottal approximant functions as an initial aspiration before a vowel.
 In Atkan and Attuan, the prevocalic aspiration contrasts with an audible but not written glottal stop initiation of the vowel.
 Compare halal ('to turn the head') and alal ('to need').
 This contrast has been lost in Eastern Aleut.

 Modern Eastern Aleut has a much simpler consonant inventory because the voice contrasts among nasals, sibilants and approximants have been lost.

 Consonants listed in the dental column have varied places of articulation.
 The stop, nasal, and lateral dentals commonly have a laminal articulation.
 The voiced dental fricative is pronounced interdentally.

 The pronunciation of the sibilant //s// varies from an alveolar articulation to a retracted articulation like a palato-alveolar consonant.
 There is no contrast between and in Aleut.
 Many Aleut speakers experience difficulties with this distinction while learning English.